Frequently Asked Questions

 Why not just use NAV?

 NAV is an accounting concept designed for quarterly reporting.
 It is smoothed, lagged, and not designed for credit decisions.
-Settlement values reflect what positions would actually recover under stress.
+Haircuts and discounts reflect actual risk under current market conditions.

-Can settlement values be manipulated?
+Can haircuts be manipulated?

-Why daily instead of monthly or quarterly?
+Why daily repricing instead of monthly or quarterly?

 Protocol Integration Questions